LArSoft/larsoft.github.io/wiki/Migration_to_root_6.md

 `TFormula` is internally used in many ROOT classes (e.g. `TTree::Draw`, `TTree::Scan`, `TF1`, etc.).
 All the instances should be checked to make sure that they yield the expected result.\
 This new feature has been reported as [JIRA issue 8110](https://sft.its.cern.ch/jira/browse/ROOT-8110), but no official response has been produced yet.
 For what we know so far, ROOT 6’s one might be either a buggy behaviour that will be fixed and disappear, or the new official behaviour of `TFormula`.

-`TFormula` bug on missing parameter in expression(#TFormula-bug-on-missing-parameter-in-expression)
+`TFormula` bug on missing parameter in expression
 ------------------------------------------------------------------------------------------------------

 See [JIRA issue 8182](https://sft.its.cern.ch/jira/browse/ROOT-8182).\